Fencing

 If the correct procedure is not followed, you may find yourself having to pay the full costs of the fencing work, or having to apply to the Court to help resolve the issue.
 To avoid this, we recommend you seek legal advice before issuing a notice or starting fencing work.

-Holland Beckett Law has experience in fencing disputes and would be happy to provide you with our advice on your situation.
+Holland Beckett has experience in fencing disputes and would be happy to provide you with our advice on your situation.
 For example, we can assist with drafting fencing notices, lodging claims in the Disputes Tribunal or District Court, and providing general advice on your liability to pay the costs for an adjoining fence.

 Scroll to Top